|

 Desktop Software

-One last trading platform E*Trade offers is Pro, a desktop program.
-It contains some useful tools that Power doesn’t have, including a Quick Trade window and an option screener.
+E*Trade also offers Pro, a desktop platform.
+It includes tools that Power does not, such as a Quick Trade window and an options screener.

 tastytrade also has a desktop platform.
-The software has the same order ticket the other tasty platforms have, which means there are just four order types.
-Nevertheless, there are some other useful features, including very good charting with tools of many kinds.
+It uses the same trade ticket as its other platforms, which means there are only four order types.
+Even so, it includes other helpful features, including strong charting with a variety of tools.

 Winner: E*Trade